15 Profitable 3D Printing Business Ideas to Start Today

 2. Custom jewelry

-3D printer business ideas is ushering in a new era for jewelry with intricate, personalized designs at low costs.
+3D printing is ushering in a new era for jewelry with intricate, personalized designs at low costs.
 You can create unique pieces that attract fashion enthusiasts using resin or metal filaments.
 Nervous System, a Boston-based studio, achieved million-dollar revenues by selling thousands of 3D-printed products and collaborating with museums.

 Market insights: